 (4) The NHMRC Licensing Committee must not vary a licence in such a way that, had a person applied under section 53ZA for the licence as varied, the Committee would not have been permitted by this Part to issue the licence.

-[Section 53ZF inserted by No. 17 of 2004 s.
+[Section 53ZF inserted: No. 17 of 2004 s.
 36.]

 53ZG.
 Suspension or revocation of licence